LakshmiNarayanaKandasaram/IT-Helpdesk/README.md

 Passwords are saved in their hashed form in the database.
 Refer to the file below to see how bcrypt is used for hashing.

 - password/hashpassword.js
+- The password used for all users in the schema.sql file is **12345**.

 ## Features Implemented: